 No two people experience substance abuse the same way.
-One person’s recovery journey may be much more difficult than the next person’s, and some people will relapse and reenter treatment multiple times before they achieve sobriety.
-Be patient with your loved one and remember that a relapse is not a failure, just another step toward recovery.
+One person’s recovery journey may be much more difficult than the next person’s, and some people will relapse and reenter treatment multiple times before achieving sobriety.
+Be patient with your loved one, and remember that a relapse is not a failure, just another step toward recovery.

 Five: Research Addiction